Yuhan-Fei/Yuhan-Fei.github.io/_pages/about.md

 * 2014/09-2016/07
   * M.S. in Computer Science and Technology, Nanjing Agricultural University
 * 2010/09-2014/06
-  * B.S. in Communication Engineering, Nanjing University of Posts and Telecommunications,
+  * B.S. in Communication Engineering, Nanjing University of Posts and Telecommunications

 Professional experience
 ======